 Information about the Family of the Disabled

-- Social Security Number of dependent family members who might be eligible for disability benefits.
+- Social Security Number of dependent family members who might be eligible for benefits.

 - Proof of marriage if the applicant is married.
 Proof of previous marriage where applicable